 Texas Conservation Alliance and its partners, Friends of the Neches River and Friends of the Refuge, have worked with the US Fish and Wildlife Service (USFWS) to establish eight marked trails, ranging from a one-fourth mile to seven miles.
 Most of the 20 miles of trail feature the exceptional bottomland hardwood forest habitat the refuge was created to protect.
 One trail runs along the Neches River.
 A longer, more challenging trail climbs into the pine uplands.
 Wood duck nest boxes erected this winter and food plots planted last fall offer visitors opportunities for special wildlife viewing.
-On all the trails visitors will hear birds calling, catch a glimpse of ducks or herons, hear fish splash in a slough or the river, see wildflowers in season, and enjoy the beauty of native hardwood forests.
+On all the trails visitors will hear birds calling, catch a glimpse of hawks or herons, hear fish splash in a slough or the river, see wildflowers in season, and enjoy the beauty of native hardwood forests.
 The refuge for wildlife also provides a refuge for people with visitorship quadrupling over the past year as individuals and family groups searched for a place to connect to nature.

 The Neches River National Wildlife Refuge is open each day from sunrise to sunset.
 It’s a good idea to check the Neches River NWR website, www.fws.gov/refuge/neches_river, before going, as the main road to the refuge can flood after heavy rains, resulting in temporary closure.
 The rules are simple: wear sensible shoes, take along snacks and plenty of water, don’t litter, keep your pets on a leash, and enjoy the wildlife without disturbing it.

 USFWS is planning a fall hunting program for deer, waterfowl, feral hogs, and other wildlife.
 The hunt will be a draw hunt under the auspices of Texas Parks and Wildlife Department and will include a youth hunt and an archery hunt.
 To apply to draw for the deer/hog hunts on the refuge, go to TPWD's webpage here.